Key Takeaways

 4. “Your numbers are nothing like Jen’s.”

 Never say something like, “Your sales numbers are the worst on the team.”
-And don’t compare your employees to each other.
+Don’t compare your employees to each other — even if your only intention is to inspire high-quality performance.

-If your employee does have, for example, the lowest sales numbers, but is still meeting expectations, focus on ways they can improve.
+If your employee does have, for example, the lowest sales numbers, but is still meeting expectations, focus on providing constructive criticism and ways to improve.

-And don’t say, “Here are some things Jen does that work well…” Describe strategies, techniques, and tools that Jane uses—relentless networking, consistent follow-up, extremely detailed and individualized proposals—that can also benefit your employee’s performance.
+Don’t say, “Here are some things Jen does that work well…” Instead, describe strategies, techniques, and tools — persistent networking, consistent follow-up, extremely detailed — that can benefit your employee’s performance.

 5. “While the results don’t reflect it, I think you’re doing great.”

-It’s tempting to over-rate an employee in the hope that it will motivate them. (“If I tell them they’re doing a great job, maybe that will give them the confidence boost to actually do a great job.”)
+It’s tempting to over-rate an employee in the hopes of motivating them. (“If I tell them they’re doing a great job, maybe that will give them the confidence boost to actually do a great job.”)

 A boss once told me I was doing great.
 But I wasn’t.
 He knew it.
 More importantly, I knew it.